 A Baking Staple

 This light, creamy, and delicately sweet vanilla frosting recipe is honestly the best frosting I’ve ever had.
-I’ve added more vanilla to my classic buttercream frosting recipe and the results are a vanilla lover’s dream!
+I added more vanilla to my classic buttercream frosting recipe the results are a rich, silk frosting perfect for these easy vanilla cupcakes or my homemade vanilla cupcakes!

 Why This Recipe Works

-- Silky smooth.
-The texture of this vanilla frosting recipe comes from the use of powdered sugar rather than granulated sugar.
+• Silky smooth.
+The texture of this vanilla frosting recipe comes from the use of powdered sugar rather than granulated sugar just like in my powdered sugar glaze.

-- Versatile.
-It’s a simple frosting that can be used to frost a layer cake, a cupcake, or slather on a cinnamon bun!
+• Versatile.
+It’s a simple frosting that can be used to frost a layer cake for a birthday, cupcakes for a baby shower, or even to slather on a cinnamon bun!

 Recipe Ingredients